middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/intro/+page.md

 ---
 title: Official middlewares
+description: "Browse the complete list of official Middy middlewares for AWS Lambda."
 ---

 Middy comes with a series of additional (opt-in) plugins that are officially maintained by the core team and kept in sync with every release of the core package.